High-Throughput Secure Multiparty Computation with an Honest Majority in Various Network Settings: Introduction

-Secure Multiparty Computation enables parties to execute functions on obliviously shared inputs without revealing them \cite{lindell2020secure}.
-Consider multiple hospitals that want to study the adverse effects of a certain medication based on their patient's data.
-While joining these datasets could enable more statistically significant results, hospitals might be prohibited to share their private patient data with each other.
-Secure Multiparty Computation enables these hospitals to perform the computation on obliviously shared data and only reveal the final result of the computation performed.
+Secure Multi-party Computation~(MPC) enables parties to execute functions on obliviously shared inputs without revealing them~\cite{CACM:Lindell21}.
+Consider multiple hospitals that want to study the adverse effects of a certain medication based on their patients' data.
+While joining these datasets could enable more statistically significant results, hospitals might be prohibited from sharing their private patient data with each other.
+MPC enables these hospitals to perform this study and only reveal the final output of the function evaluated.
+MPC deployments are gaining prominence, such as private inventory matching to match buyers and sellers of stocks privately~\cite{berkeley}.

-A popular approach to enable Secure Multiparty Computation is designing an addition and multiplication protocol based on a secret sharing (SS) scheme.
-With those two protocols in place, any function can be represented as a circuit consisting of addition and multiplication gates.
-These operations can be performed in different computation domains.
-Typical choices are domain sizes of $2$ for boolean circuits and $2^{64}$ for arithmetic circuits.
-While boolean circuits can express comparison-based functions with a smaller number of gates, arithmetic circuits can express arithmetic functions more compactly \cite{keller2016mascot}.
-There are multiple approaches to also allow share conversion between computation domains to evaluate mixed circuits \cite{shareConversion}.
+MPC protocols fall into two categories: high-throughput~\cite{CCS:AFLNO16,CCSW:CCPS19,USENIX:Dalskov0K21,NDSS:ChaRacSur20} and low-latency~\cite{STOC:BeaverMR90,FOCS:Yao86}.
+Low-latency protocols often uses garbled circuits~\cite{FOCS:Yao86}, resulting in constant-round solutions.
+In contrast, high-throughput protocols are mainly based on secret-sharing~(SS) solutions, requiring communication rounds proportional to the multiplicative depth of the circuit.
+However, SS-based protocols generally involve less communication than garbled circuits, allowing multiple instances of SS-based protocols to be executed in parallel, thereby achieving high throughput.
+For instance, Araki et al.~\cite{CCS:AFLNO16} designed a high-throughput 3PC protocol capable of authenticating a login storm of 35,000 users, which requires computing a large number of parallel AES blocks.
+Also, several other MPC use cases such as privacy-preserving machine learning~\cite{SP:NC23} with large batch sizes can benefit from implementations that achieve high throughput.

-A Secure Multiparty Computation protocol can be secure against different adversary types \cite{adversaryModel}.
-A protocol in the honest majority class assumes that an adversary only controls a minority of the computation parties.
-A protocol in the semi-honest class assumes that an adversary does not deviate from the protocol specification.
-Typically, honest majority protocols outperform dishonest majority protocols significantly, while semi-honest protocols outperform malicious protocols slightly.
-A protocol can further provide fairness and guaranteed output delivery (GOD) \cite{fairness}.
-Fairness means that if the adversary receives an output then all honest parties do as well.
-GOD means that the adversary cannot prevent the honest party from receiving an output.
+Most SS-based MPC protocols are designed to operate either over a field, or over an arbitrary ring $\Z{\ell}$.
+Typical choices are the ring $\mathbb{Z}_{2}$ for Boolean circuits and $\mathbb{Z}_{2^{64}}$ for arithmetic circuits.
+While Boolean circuits can express comparison-based functions, arithmetic circuits can express arithmetic functions more compactly~\cite{CCS:KelOrsSch16}.
+Computation over $\mathbb{Z}_{2^{64}}$ is supported by 64-bit hardware natively and thus leads to efficient implementations~\cite{PPAI:SXL19}.
+Multiple approaches also allow share conversion between computation domains to evaluate mixed circuits~\cite{TCC:CraDamIsh05,CCS:MohRin18,USENIX:PSSY21,NDSS:ChaRacSur20}.